Biomedical-Electronics/masb-pot-s-ecologiques/REPORT_EN.md

 </a>
 </p>

-> Figura 8.
-Estructura de función `loop()`.
+> Figure 8.
+Structure of the `loop()` function.

-Una vez finalizado éste archivo, se ha creado un archivo `chronoamperometry.c` y su respectivo header `chronoamperometry.h`.
-En la siguiente Figura, Figura 9, se puede ver su implementació en un workflow.
+Once finished this file, the file  `chronoamperometry.c` has been created and also its respective header `chronoamperometry.h`.
+In the following figure, Figure 9, its implementation can be seen in a workflow.

 <p align="center">
 <a href="masb-pot-s-ecologiques/Docs/assets/imgs/crono_en.jpeg">